junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Crowley glances at her, "You are still here."

 "Your Majesty, if I may --" the secretary hesitates, but pushing the words out nonetheless.
 "Are you sure this is a good idea?
-We've been careful about entering wars in the recent years, and this year isn't exactly a good year.
+We've been very careful about entering full-scale wars in the recent years, and this year isn't exactly a good year.
 We're seriously short-staffed, for one.
 And Winchesters have killed hellhounds and broken into Hell to free souls.
 We don't know what we're dealing with, is this really the right time to bring a war against Heaven *and* the Winchesters?"

-Crowley stops caressing the tablets, glaring at her.
+Crowley stops caressing the tablets, glaring at her, raising his voice.
 "Did I ask for suggestion or opinions?
 NO, I DID NOT.
 Who am I?
 I'm the bloody King of Hell!
 I say we can win, then we can win!
 We have the tablets!
 That is, when you find the other half!
 Did you find the other half yet, you know, the good half, Kevin's half?"

 "No, Your Excellency.
 We're still searching."
 The demon lowers her head, looking at the ground.